XRPLF/xrpl-dev-portal/content/tutorial-gateway-guide.md

 ## Freeze ##

-A gateway can freeze accounting relationships in the Ripple Consensus Ledger as a means of complying with regulatory requirements:
+A gateway can freeze accounting relationships in the Ripple Consensus Ledger to meet regulatory requirements:

 * Gateways can freeze individual accounting relationships, in case a customer address shows suspicious activity or violates a gateway's terms of use.
 * Gateways can freeze all accounting relationships to their issuing address, in case of a major security compromise or for migrating to a new issuing address.
 * Furthermore, gateways can permanently opt out of their ability to freeze accounting relationships.
-This allows a gateway to assure its customers that it will continue to provide "physical-money-like" services.
+This allows a gateway to assure its customers that it will continue to provide "physical-money-like" services. <!-- STYLE_OVERRIDE: will -->

 For more information, see the [Freeze article](concept-freeze.html).